mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 Stage two involves both a natural slow stewing of these repertoires in the melting pot of new third space (e.g. the game making sessions) into new repertoires.
 In this research the repertoires blending process leading  was facilitated by the favourable conditions provided by regular playtesting and other playful elements of the programme.
 These emerging making behaviours and specialisms involving interests and helping behaviours resulting from manifestations of instrumental and transformative agency may start to propagate via playtesting and other social and cultural interactions in the space.

 In stage three facilitators can recognise the use of novel and begin to help other participants to use that same processes by incorporating them into the learning design or in some way highlighting the possibilities they offer.
 The role of the facilitator here involves adding yeasts or other accelerants to allow the body of the emerging idioculture grow faster by making relational, socio-cultural affordances more visible to all participants.
 The culture should be kept warm by checking that such processes are not overwhelming, that they are optional, and maintaining a playful environment at this stage to allow this form relational agency to flourish.

+####  Specialism - INTEGRATE ABOVE

+It is of value to examine specialisation as a form of agency and new identity formation.

+It can be seen through the lens of double stimulation.
+The choice to specialise, marks a form of transformative agency.
+Participants craft for themselves a specialist status which becomes shared and celebrated by the group.

+Thus transformation is happening here but not in a revolutionary way.
+It is more of a blend of practices.
+In my data this happens in vignette data we can see elements of personal interest of young people, of home education collaborative work patterns, and of practices introduced by the facilitator from professional and educational contexts.

+#### Summary of discussion on designing for agency - INTEGRATE ABOVE / BELOW

+INTEGRATE IN THE RARB TABLE

+Agency in this in game making community is seen as multi-dimensional and as a process located in community participation rather than an individualised property.

+A straight forward manifestation of agency stems from the importance of the collection of GDPS as a guiding activity.
+The  resulting choice over learner pathway helps transcend  limitations typical in instruction based approaches.

+Beyond that element of choice, development of relational agency is a part of the social and cultural aspects of repertoires development, which can be aided by the use of techniques including:
+- explicit structuring of playtesting with side missions
+- implicit pedagogy of supporting maker types
+- and parental helping roles.